OpenWaterFoundation/owf-data-co-dwr-districts/README.md

 # owf-data-co-dwr-districts #

-This repository contains the [Open Water Foundation (OWF)](https://openwaterfoundation.org) dataset files for Colorado Division of Water Resources Districts.
+This repository contains the [Open Water Foundation (OWF)](https://openwaterfoundation.org) dataset files for Colorado Division of Water Resources Water Districts.

 This repository contains workflow files to create GeoJSON file for the districts.
 The dataset files are also published on